 And what did Chris conclude?
-That low carb diets work for sedentary people but most weight loss plans include exercise and therefore require all the higher carb macros be included.
+That low carb diets work for sedentary people but not for weight loss plans that include exercise.
 What Chris failed to understand is that the twin on Keto wasn’t adapted to fat-burning yet and that is the reason he felt low on energy.
 His body–like a bratty child–refused to consume the fat and wanted glucose from carbs.
 The sugar dependent body doesn’t burn fat easily and thinks it’s starving if you deprive it of simple carbs.
 That’s it in a nutshell.

-Chris Powell’s experiment was woefully inadequate as the period of 2 weeks wasn’t enough to allow him to discover 5 much-touted benefits of Ketosis or even well-executed low carbing:
+Chris Powell’s experiment was woefully inadequate as the period of 2 weeks wasn’t enough to allow him to discover 6 much-touted benefits of Ketosis.
+These benefits are as follows:

 1. There is greater long term weight loss when eating a ketogenic diet;

 2. The weight lost stays off when eating low carb for life;